ksmtesoler/unisubs/docs/dev-guide/workflow.rst

   - Someone creates a github issue that captures the bug/feature
   - A developer creates a branch to handle the issue.
-Each feature branch should be named after its issue number (e.g.  ``gh-1234`` would be a branch for github issue 1234).
+Each feature branch should be named after its repository and issue number (e.g.  ``gh-enterprise-1234`` or ``gh-unisubs-5678`` would be branches for github issue 1234 in the amara-enterprise repo and github issue 5678 in the unisubs repo, respectively).
 Changes for the issue always get commited to this branch.
   - Once development on the issue is complete, we open a pull request from the topic branch to staging.
 Another developer will review the code and merge